aviator-co/av/docs/av-commit-amend.1.md

 : Use the given `<msg>` as the commit message.

 `--no-edit`
-: Amends a commit without changing its commit message.
+: Amend a commit without changing its commit message.
 (Same as git commit --amend --no-edit)